PranayShirodkar/obstacle-detection-and-avoidance/README.md

 Refer to the [Final Report](./reports/Obstacle_Avoidance_for_an_Unmanned_Surface_Vehicle.pdf) for full details.

-Using the following obstacle environment:
+Using the following obstacle environment (blue is valid path, black is obstacle, red is start point, green is end point):

 <img src="./reports/simulated_obstacle_map.png" alt="drawing" width="300"/>